oozou/ansible-rails-app-server-role/README.md

 depends on the previously mentioned roles, it also relies on the vars required by those roles.
-The group\_vars yaml below serves as a reference to a working var file for completely configuring an Ubuntu 16.05 LTS server as a rails application server running puma, nginx, and postgresql.
+The group\_vars yaml below serves as a reference to a working var file for completely configuring an Ubuntu 16.05 LTS server as a rails application server running puma, nginx, and optionally postgresql.

 **IT IS EXTREMELY IMPORTANT TO NOTE THAT THIS FILE CONTAINS SENSITIVE INFORMATION THAT MAY BE USED TO COMPROMISE YOUR APP OR SYSTEM SECURITY!